1. Worksheets>

 Direct and Reported Speech Worksheets

-Say, tell or ask?
+Say, Tell, or Ask?

-Direct to Indirect Speech
+Converting Direct to Indirect Speech

 Imperatives to Reported Speech